Nicaragua's Ortega seeks re-election in questioned vote | Politics

 Nicaragua's Ortega seeks re-election in questioned vote

-More than 13,000 polling places opened Sunday morning even as the opposition denounced more arrests of its leaders in activists around the county in the hours leading up to the vote.The opposition called on Nicaraguans to stay home in protest of an electoral process that has been roundly criticised as not credible by foreign powers.The election will determine who holds the presidency for the next five years, as well as 90 of the 92 seats in the congress and Nicaraguas representation in the Central American Parliament.
+On Sunday, Ortega railed against alleged interference from the United States.The opposition had called on Nicaraguans to stay home in protest of an electoral process that has been roundly criticised as not credible by foreign powers.The election will determine who holds the presidency for the next five years, as well as 90 of the 92 seats in the congress and Nicaraguas representation in the Central American Parliament.

 - Country: